Kristjan-tester/QoLforSacriel/README.md

 - Armour discomfort reduction (95%) when not doing complex actions (running, climbing, building stuff) or sleeping/resting
 	- Respects vanilla discomfort cap (sum of all worn items)
 - Find deeper natural water sources in foraging mode (choose target 'water')
-- Nudge furniture by 1 tile, can nudge multi-tile items and ignore tool/skill requirements:
+- (UPDATE) Nudge furniture by 1 tile,
+	- can nudge multi-tile items and ignore tool/skill requirements
-    - Items have to be removed from containers before nudge.
+    - Most containers do not need to be emptied first
 - Nearby light switch toggle with key-bind (default: ctrl+f) should help out when looking for obscured switches in the dark
     - range, default 1 tile radius, customisable
 - Heavy load pain reaction means character cries out in pain when over-encumbered so that it causes loss of health.